barrydunne/docker/Readme.md

 ## Microservices.SharedLibraries
 The `Microservices.SharedLibraries.sln` solution contains the following projects, along with unit and integration tests.
-  - **Microservices.Shared.CloudEmail** - Contains the interface(s) for sending email
+  - **Microservices.Shared.CloudEmail** - Contains the interface(s) for sending email.
+  - **Microservices.Shared.CloudEmail.Aws** - Contains the implementation to send email using the AWS SES service.
   - **Microservices.Shared.CloudEmail.Smtp** - Contains the implementation to send email using the SMTP service in the infrastructure.
+  - **Microservices.Shared.CloudFiles** - Contains the interface(s) for storing files.
+  - **Microservices.Shared.CloudFiles.Aws** - Contains the implementation to store files using the AWS S3 service.
+  - **Microservices.Shared.CloudFiles.Ftp** - Contains the implementation to store files using the FTP service in the infrastructure.
   - **Microservices.Shared.CloudSecrets** - Contains the interface(s) for retrieving secrets from a secure vault.
+It also provides extensions to allow secrets to be applied to configuration values from appsettings.json at startup.
+  - **Microservices.Shared.CloudSecrets.Aws** - Contains the implementation to retrieve secrets from the AWS SecretsManager service.
   - **Microservices.Shared.CloudSecrets.SecretsManager** - Contains the implementation to retrieve secrets from the secrets manager API service in the infrastructure.
-It also provides extensions to allow secrets to be applied to configuration values from appsettings.json at startup.
   - **Microservices.Shared.Events** - Contains the event types used throughout the application
   - **Microservices.Shared.Mocks** - Contains shared mocks that may be used in individual test projects.
   - **Microservices.Shared.Queues** - Contains the interface(s) for publishing and subscribing to events.